 How Do Working Capital Loans Work?

-This may sound strange coming from a business lender, but working capital loans can ruin your business if you're not careful.
 So while we do offer working capital loans, the first step in our application process is to help you determine if this type of loan will solve a problem or create a new one.
 That's why over one-third of our customers come back to us for additional loans when they need it - we genuinely want to see our customers succeed.

 Working Capital versus Start-Up Capital